ElderAS/mongoose-transfer/README.md

   //(OPTIONAL)
   condition: { company: '...' } // Object that extends the mongoose query -> same style as query object in mongoose
   //OR
-  condition: function(doc) { // Function which takes each document entry as a parameter and returns true or false (Promise is allowed)
+  condition: function(doc, model) { // Function which takes each document entry as a parameter and returns true or false (Promise is allowed)
     return doc.company === '...'
   }
 }